Clove: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Cloves have a significant amount of antioxidant properties.
 Eugenol, a potent toxin scavenger, is the main substance responsible for this effect.
 Free radical toxins are unsteady molecules that can harm our cells, speeding up cellular aging and the development of diseases like cancer and heart disease.
 The antioxidants in cloves assist in preventing cellular damage by disarming these damaging molecules.
 The antioxidant potential of cloves is further enhanced by flavonoids, another powerful antioxidant group.

 Effects on Microbes: Cloves, particularly clove oil, have potent antimicrobial qualities.
-The primary component of clove oil, eugol, disrupts the cell membrane and the metabolism of bacteria, fungi, and viruses, preventing them from growing and multiplying.
+The primary component of clove oil, eugol, disrupts the cell membrane and the of bacteria, fungi, and viruses, preventing them from growing and multiplying.

 Anti-inflammatory Effects: Tumor necrosis factor-alpha (TNF-alpha), interleukin (IL)-1, and IL-6 are examples of pro-inflammatory cytokines that are inhibited by eugol.
 Clove aids in the control of inflammatory conditions by inhibiting these inflammatory signaling molecules.